sterpe/mass-effect/Mass Effect.md

 (Skip this conversation.)

 #### Normandy Mess: Ashley Williams
 - He'll be missed
 - You earned it.
 - How are you holding up?
 - You helped.
 - Glad to have you.

-(Alternate):
+#### Normandy Mess: Ashley Williams (alternate flow)
 	- Soldiers die.
 	- I was lucky.
 	- I should go.